puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_scope.markdown

 > * Remember that top scope's name is the empty string.
 Thus, `$::my_variable` would always refer to the top-scope value of `$my_variable`, even if `$my_variable` has a different value in local scope.
 > * Note that a class must be [declared][declare_class] in order to access its variables; simply having the class available in your modules is insufficient.
 >
->   This means the availability of out-of-scope variables is **parse order dependent.** You should only access out-of-scope variables if the class accessing them can guarantee that the other class is already declared, usually by explicitly declaring it with `include` before trying to read its variables.
+>   This means the availability of out-of-scope variables is **evaluation order dependent.** You should only access out-of-scope variables if the class accessing them can guarantee that the other class is already declared, usually by explicitly declaring it with `include` before trying to read its variables.

 Variables declared in **anonymous scopes** can only be accessed normally and do not have global qualified names.